gumaerc-testorg/20.430j-fall-2015/content/pages/projects.md

 The project for this course is a term paper, based on this journal article:

-Provenzano, Paolo P., Carlos Cuevas, et al. "{{% resource_link "ce1bffed-bc06-4cad-b1a8-d1f98e745853" "Enzymatic Targeting of the Stroma Ablates Physical Barriers to Treatment of Pancreatic Ductal Adenocarcinoma" %}}." _Cancer Cell_ 21, no. 3 (2012): 418–29.
+Provenzano, Paolo P., Carlos Cuevas, et al. "[Enzymatic Targeting of the Stroma Ablates Physical Barriers to Treatment of Pancreatic Ductal Adenocarcinoma](http://dx.doi.org/10.1016/j.ccr.2012.01.007)." _Cancer Cell_ 21, no. 3 (2012): 418–29.

 These articles will provide you with further background information:

-Provenzano, P. P., and S. R. Hingorani. "{{% resource_link "08d87828-a45c-408d-8dba-21ce1554a05b" "Hyaluronan, Fluid Pressure, and Stromal Resistance in Pancreas Cancer" %}}." _British Journal of Cancer_ 108, no. 1 (2013): 1–8.
+Provenzano, P. P., and S. R. Hingorani. "[Hyaluronan, Fluid Pressure, and Stromal Resistance in Pancreas Cancer](http://dx.doi.org/10.1038/bjc.2012.569)." _British Journal of Cancer_ 108, no. 1 (2013): 1–8.

-Chauhan, Vikash P., Yves Boucher, et al. "{{% resource_link "ea7c9e3b-c0fc-474d-998a-6070b9f4fca4" "Compression of Pancreatic Tumor Blood Vessels by Hyaluronan is Caused by Solid Stress and Not Interstitial Fluid Pressure" %}}." _Cancer Cell_ 26, no. 1 (2014): 14–15.
+Chauhan, Vikash P., Yves Boucher, et al. "[Compression of Pancreatic Tumor Blood Vessels by Hyaluronan is Caused by Solid Stress and Not Interstitial Fluid Pressure](http://dx.doi.org/10.1016%2Fj.ccr.2014.06.003)." _Cancer Cell_ 26, no. 1 (2014): 14–15.

 The main controversy concerns the physicochemical mechanisms that are hypothesized to affect transport of chemotherapeutics to the tumor cells: "Do fluid pressures collapse vessels or do collapsed vessels lead to increased fluid pressures?"